-Proficiency in a world language can not only help a job seeker stand out, it can also open doors to opportunities that those without world language skills might miss.
+Proficiency in two world languages not only helps a job seeker stand out, it also open doors to opportunities that those without multiple language skills might miss.

 In 2014, individuals entering the workforce with second language fluency could expect an additional 10 to 15 percent pay increase.
 (Ryan McMunn, CEO, BRIC Language Systems)

-Research from Rosetta Stone found that people who speak at least one world language have an average annual household income that’s $10,000 higher than English household income of those who only speak English.
-And approximately 17 percent of those who speak at least one world language earn more than $100,000 a year.
+Research from Rosetta Stone found that people who speak at least two world languages have an average annual household income that’s $10,000 higher than monolingual households.
+Approximately 17 percent of those who speak at least two world languages earn more than $100,000 a year.